This post may contain affiliate links. Click for complete disclosures.

 - Combine all the ingredients into a small bowl and whisk till it comes together.

-- You can adjust the amounts of powdered sugar and milk until you've reached your desired consistency.
+- You can adjust the powdered sugar and milk amounts until you've reached your desired consistency.

 Is there a wrong time to have an excuse to make cutout sugar cookies?
 I make them for all the holidays, birthdays, and every occasion that calls for a pretty and delicious cookie!

 - Plain or decorated cookies can be frozen for up to 3 months.
-Ensure the icing is completely dry and set before freezing and layer them in between layers of parchment paper in a freezer-friendly container.
+Ensure the icing is completely dry and set before freezing, and layer them between parchment paper layers in a freezer-friendly container.

 - If eating, you can leave them in an airtight container at room temperature for up to two weeks.